Stringer Bell: Season 3

-Stringer's inroads into real estate are hamstrung by the nuances of a legitimate business world that he doesn't fully understand, with his condominium project repeatedly delayed by bureaucratic obstacles.
+Stringer's inroads into real estate are hamstrung by the nuances of a legitimate business world that he does not fully understand, with his condominium project repeatedly delayed by bureaucratic obstacles.
 Worse, Stringer bribes Davis to connect his organization with federal housing grants, only to learn that Davis had fabricated his federal contact and pocketed the money.
 Enraged, Stringer tells Slim Charles to assassinate Davis, an order Avon immediately rescinds.

 Stringer's luck takes a turn for the worse when Williamson joins the New Day Co-Op and McNulty manages to get the MCU to shift focus back to the Barksdales.
 Freamon and Prez slowly gather conspiracy evidence against Stringer and his lieutenants, and eventually catch Stringer making an incriminating phone call using one of his many SIM cards.
 This finally gives MCU enough evidence to make a move against Stringer.

 Stringer plans to stabilize control of the Barksdales by sending Avon back to prison for parole violations.
 In making those plans he betrays the location of the Barksdale weapons cache to Major Howard "Bunny" Colvin.
 Stringer is simultaneously betrayed by Avon, when Mouzone confronts him about Stringer's plot to engineer a conflict between himself and Omar.
 In an effort to avoid a war with Mouzone and his New York associates, Avon reluctantly tells him Stringer's whereabouts.

 The next day, Omar and Mouzone track Stringer to his development site, kill his bodyguard, and hunt him down and corner him as he tries to escape.
-Stringer at first tries desperately bargaining for his life, but when Omar reveals that he and Mouzone are after him for personal reasons, and that Avon has betrayed him, he sombrely resigns to his fate and is shot to death by Omar and Mouzone.
+Stringer at first tries desperately bargaining for his life, but when Omar reveals that he and Mouzone are after him for personal reasons, and that Avon has betrayed him, he somberly resigns himself to his fate and is shot to death by Omar and Mouzone.

 With Stringer dead and Avon imprisoned, the Barksdale Organization crumbles.
 Slim Charles becomes the de facto leader of what remains of the crew, which he merges with Proposition Joe's drug operations.
-Marlo becomes the new power in West Baltimore by default.
+Marlo becomes the new power player in West Baltimore by default.
 McNulty and the police search Stringer's apartment and find it extremely clean, stylishly furnished, and tastefully decorated, far from their expectations of a drug kingpin.
 Stringer's bookshelf includes a copy of The Wealth of Nations.

 McNulty expresses regret that he could not arrest his archrival before he died, and displays an odd admiration for Stringer's lofty dreams and a grudging respect for his talent as a drug kingpin.
 In essence, McNulty feels purposeless without his adversary, and it is this sense of aimlessness that leads him to transfer to patrol in the Western District and straighten his life out.